jswelling/CMU-MS-DAS-Vis-S25/docs/using_color_body.md

+## Another View On Color Blindness

+I highly recommend [A Vision In Monochrome](https://thenib.com/a-vision-in-monochrome/), a web comic by an achromatopic artist.

 ## Using Color To Show Complex Values

 One more useful trick with a color table- suppose you want to show a